RequieMa/MPCC/_sources/physics/newtonian_mechanics/kinematics.md

 I know what it is, but when you ask me I don’t.
 ```

 The other one is position.
 Unlike time, in Physics, we use the idea of position all the time, and we do define it.
 However, the discussion of position implicitly depends on the "origin" we set.
 Therefore, you can point out a location in space.
-However, to write down the actual mathematical descirption of this point, i.e. a specific coordinate, you need to define a **coordinate system**, like a Cartesian coordinate, beforehind.
+However, to write down the actual mathematical descirption of this point, i.e. a specific coordinate, you need to define a **Coordinate System**, like a Cartesian coordinate, beforehind.
 Therefore, in Physics, we are more keen to use **displacement** instead, which is the relative position.
 It can relative to an origin or another object.
 Physical phenomena will not be affected by it, only the equations will.

+# Linear Displacement
 Given an origin, $O$, and some basis vectors (for Physics, normally in 3D) such that any position of objects, $A$ and $B$ can be written as
 ```{math}
 \begin{eqnarray*}